jelimoore/OpenAutoBench/README.md

 # OpenAutoBench

+## THIS SOFTWARE IS DEPRECATED.
+DO NOT USE THIS.
+SEE NEW VERSION AT https://github.com/jelimoore/OpenAutoBench-ng

 An open source project for automatically testing and tuning land mobile radios and infrastructure.

 ## Notes, warnings, etc